Cablefish1/RPGodotRessources/README.md

 ## Plugins and scripts

+**[Godot Game Tools](https://viniguerrero.itch.io/godot-game-tools)** - A blender addon by Vinicius Guerrero.

+Apparently this helps you animate blender models.
+Only tested in 3.X

 **[Fallout Style Lockpicking and Hacking minigames](https://github.com/thelastflapjack/godot_hacking_mini_games)** - Godot 3 and C-sharp opensource demo by [The Last Flapjack](https://github.com/thelastflapjack).

 It's the hacking and lockpicking you know from Skyrim and Fallout made into a simple opensource demo project.

 **[Kanban tasks](https://github.com/HolonProduction/godot_kanban_tasks)** - Trello like todo plugin.